 The yields of major vegetables produced in Sri Lanka as at present are 10-70% below the potential yields in countries like Japan, USA, and India.
 Further, the per capita vegetable consumption in Sri Lanka is 50% lower than the levels recommended by the World Health Organization (WHO).
 The vegetable production in Sri Lanka is burdened by decreasing arable lands due to rapid urbanization and ever-increasing demand for food by an exponentially growing population.
-All the major commercial vegetable-based cropping systems in Sri Lanka predominantly follow the conventional production technologies using agrochemicals.
+All the major commercial vegetablebased cropping systems in Sri Lanka predominantly follow the conventional production technologies using agrochemicals.
 However, there is a growing trend of sustainable vegetable production in organic farms, home gardens, and peri-urban systems.
 Thus, it is clear that technological innovations are vital in local vegetable cropping to increase yield productivity, production efficiency, food quality, and food safety.
-Technological trends that would benefit the modern vegetable production in Sri Lanka include rapid multiplication and production of propagules, development of modern nursery techniques, micro irrigation along with fertigation and greenhouse crop production, proper pruning, training and pollination strategies, Good Agricultural Practices (GAP) and Integrated Crop Protection Technologies (ICPT), traceability initiatives, and methods to ensure quality and safety of food.
+Technological trends that would benefit the modern vegetable production in Sri Lanka include rapid multiplication and production of propagules, development of modern nursery techniques, micro irrigation along with fertigation and greenhouse crop production, proper pruning, training and pollination strategies, Good Agricultural Practices (GAP) and Integrated Crop Protection Technologies (ICPT), traceability initiatives, and methods to ensure quality and safety of

-ASMP hopes to strengthen the Capacity to Enhance Planting Material Production of Vegetables at Gannoruwa, Kundasale and Dodangolla that directly benefits to the all the farmers who are engaging in the vegetables production in Sri Lanka.
+ASMP hopes to enhance the irrigation facilities at Gannoruwa, and Dodangolla that directly benefits to the all the farmers who are engaging in the vegetables production in Sri Lanka.
 The farmers, and entrepreneurs who have undertaken the agriculture production especially vegetables will receive the direct benefits from this subproject and ultimately, whole nation gets benefits as the consumers.